bismuthsoft/super_rogue/README.md

 ### Pre-built for Linux, Windows

-See our [releases page](https://github.com/bismuthsoft/super_rogue/releases) for downloads targeting Windows, Linux, and more!
+See our [releases page][releases] for downloads targeting Windows, Linux, and more!

 *(Mac users, please consider downloading the `.love` file or playing [the web version][web].)*